 Legal Guide for Web Developers, Website Designers and Coders – This legal guide is for professionals who design and develop websites for Australian clients.
 These professionals are typically called web developers, website designers or freelance coders.
-If you design or develop websites then this guide is for you and covers:
+If you design or develop websites, then this guide is for you and covers the following:

 - Protecting your design, development and coding work